Jensen-Mourat/gradle-node-plugin/README.md

       args = ['ci']
 }

-task test(type: NpmTask, dependsOn: npmCI) { // here is an example of how an npm script is run.
-This will run "npm run test"
+task test(type: NpmTask, dependsOn: npmCI) { // here is an example of how an npm script is execute.
+This is equivalent to "npm run test".
       args = ['run', 'test']
 }
 ```